Committee Roster 2020-2021

 - Lynne Fieber, Associate Professor, Department of Marine Biology and Ecology

 - Greta Mitzova-Vladinov, Associate Professor of Clinical, School of Nursing and Health Studies

 - Shawn Post-Klauber, Associate Professor, Department of Teaching and Learning School of Education and Human Development

 - Rechna Varma, Assistant Professor of Professional Practice, School of Communication

 Andrew W. Mellon Fellowships

 The Andrew W. Mellon Foundation is supporting two Fellowships at the University of Miami to promote and facilitate object-centered learning and research at the University of Miami Libraries and the Lowe Art Museum through the Andrew W. Mellon CREATE Grants Program and other educational initiatives related to teaching, research, and scholarship on artwork, artifacts, and archival materials.

-Christina Larson, Andrew W. Mellon Fellow in Academic Engagement, promotes the Andrew W. Mellon CREATE Grants Program and develops partnerships with faculty members to enhance teaching, research, and scholarship that focuses on the cultural resources -artwork, artifacts, and archival materials- at the University of Miami Libraries and the Lowe Art Museum.
+Christina Larson, Andrew W. Mellon Fellow for Academic Engagement, promotes the Andrew W. Mellon CREATE Grants Program and develops partnerships with faculty members to enhance teaching, research, and scholarship that focuses on the cultural resources–artwork, artifacts, and archival materials–at the University of Miami Libraries and the Lowe Art Museum.

 See additional information